 Click for more information.

 Former UNM evolutionary biology doctoral student, Dr. William LaRue, synthesizes perspectives from evolutionary psychology and neuroscience with traditional meditative and introspective methods to help individuals at all life stages build skills to foster more vivacious, fulfilling, and joyful relationships that more fully reflect real Human potentials.
-See: CompassionateRelating.org for more on upcoming Albuquerque and Taos workshops scheduled to begin in late May 2013.
-The first meeting is free - modest donations are accepted thereafter.
+See: CompassionateRelating.org for more on upcoming Albuquerque, Santa Fe, and Taos workshops.

 Self-employed, privately and publicaly funded research biologist, 1981 - present.